samuelgoto/proposal-optional-types/FAQ.md

 # Terminology

 * **Transpilers**: Tools that consume JavaScript, perhaps with some non-standard syntactic constructs, and lower it to more "vanilla" JavaScript, e.g., by turning ES6 to ES5, or by removing type annotations.
 In this context, TypeScript, Flow, and Closure Compiler.
-In this context, TypeScript, Flow and Closure Compiler.
 * **Coding-time**: the development stage where code is being edited, typically in a code editor (e.g. emacs, vim, notepad) or in an IDE (e.g. eclipse, intellij, visual studio)
-* **Compilation-time**: the development stage where code is being compiled/minified.
+* **Compilation-time**: the development stage where code is being compiled/minified (e.g. babel, tsc, closure compiler, etc).
-* **Debugging-time**: the development stage where code is being debugged in a runtime scenario.
+* **Debugging-time**: the development stage where code is being debugged in a runtime scenario (e.g. browser developer tools).
 Expected to have more runtime information (e.g. profiling) at the cost of performance.
 * **Development-time**: the union of coding-time, compilation-time and debugging-time where the programmer iterates on their code.
-* **Production-time**: the deployment stage where code that is highly optimized gets used by real users and is expected to be as efficient as possible.
+* **Production-time**: the deployment stage where code that is highly optimized gets used by real users and is expected to be as efficient as possible (e.g. chrome, firefox, internet explorer, safari, etc).
 * **Checked-mode**: a debugging-time environment where runtime type errors are checked (see [dart’s checked mode](https://www.dartlang.org/articles/language/optional-types#checked-mode)).
 * **Production-mode**: a production-time environment where type errors are erased and performance isn’t degraded.
+* **In-browser type checker**: a hypothetical addition to existing in-browser developer tools (e.g. [safari's type profiler](https://webkit.org/blog/3846/type-profiling-and-code-coverage-profiling-for-javascript/)).

 # Where is this at?